 While Singapore is one of the safest and cleanest places to visit in Asia, and often a highlight for families travelling with young children, they also have some very strange, very specific laws that could get you in trouble if you’re not aware of them.

 Some of them effect extremely common human habits, such as chewing gum and being naked in your own house!
-To make sure you don’t land yourself in hot water here are some of the more unbelievable and weird laws in Singapore that you should know before you go, and a guide of what not to do in Singapore.
+To make sure you don’t land yourself in hot water here are some of the more out there laws in Singapore that you should know before you go, and a guide of what not to do in Singapore.

 1. Walking naked in your house is illegal in Singapore